Azadirachta indica: Other uses

-Neem leaves are used in ecoprinting (botanical printing) onto fabric in parts of Asia.

-Safety issues

-According to the American Journal of Neuroradiology, neem oil has the ability to cause some forms of toxic encephalopathy and ophthalmopathy if consumed in quantities exceeding 150ml (5.07 us fluid ounces).

-Claimed effectiveness against COVID-19

-In March 2020, claims were circulated on social media in various Southeast Asian countries and Africa, supporting the use of neem leaves to treat COVID-19.
-The Malaysian Ministry of Health summarized myths related to using the leaves to treat COVID-19, and warned of health risks from over-consumption of the leaves.
-Neem Bark is currently being studied as a potential to treat COVID-19.

 Genome and transcriptomes

-Neem genome and transcriptomes from various organs have been sequenced, analyzed, and published by Ganit Labs in Bangalore, India.

-ESTs were identify by generation of subtractive hybridization libraries of neem fruit, leaf, fruit mesocarp, and fruit endocarp by CSIR-CIMAP Lucknow.
+The neem genome and transcriptomes from various organs have been sequenced.
+Expressed sequence tags were identified by generation of subtractive hybridization libraries of neem fruit, leaf, fruit mesocarp, and fruit endocarp.

 Cultural and social impact

-The name Nimai ('born under a neem tree'), of the Bhakti movement Vaishnava saint and Chaitanya Mahaprabhu (believed to be an incarnation of Radha Krishna in Gaudiya Vaishnavism and ISKCON) is due to his birth under a neem tree.
+The name Nimai ('born under a neem tree'), of the Bhakti movement Vaishnava saint Chaitanya Mahaprabhu (believed to be an incarnation of Radha Krishna in Gaudiya Vaishnavism and ISKCON) is due to his birth under a neem tree.

 In 1995, the European Patent Office (EPO) granted a patent on an anti-fungal product derived from neem to the United States Department of Agriculture and W. R. Grace and Company.
 The Indian government challenged the patent when it was granted, claiming that the process for which the patent had been granted had been in use in India for more than 2,000 years.
-In 2000, the EPO ruled in India's favour, but W. R. Grace appealed, claiming that prior art about the product had never been published in a scientific journal.
+In 2000, the EPO ruled in India's favour, but W. R. Grace appealed, claiming that prior art about the product had never been published.
 On 8 March 2005, that appeal was lost and the EPO revoked the Neem patent.

 Biotechnology

 The biopesticide produced by extraction from the tree seeds contains limonoid triterpenes.
-Currently, the extraction process has disadvantages such as contamination with fungi and heterogeneity in the content of limonoids due to genetic, climatic, and geographical variations.
+Currently, the extraction process has disadvantages, such as contamination with fungi and heterogeneity in the content of limonoids due to genetic, climatic, and geographical variations.
 To overcome these problems, production of limonoids from plant cell suspension and hairy root cultures in bioreactors has been studied, including the development of a two-stage bioreactor process that enhances growth and production of limonoids with cell suspension cultures of A. indica.